-For a freelancer, referrals can be an essential ingredient to a successful web design business.
-Booking new clients this way can allow you to forgo at least some of the costs involved with traditional marketing.
-Plus, there’s something to be said when an existing client goes out of their way to tell a friend about you.
+Referrals are an essential ingredient of a successful web design business.
+They allow you to bypass the costs of traditional marketing.
+Plus, there’s a great feeling when an existing client recommends you.
 It means a lot.

-However, it’s not all rainbows.
+It’s not all sunshine, though.
 Just because a prospective client came to you via a referral doesn’t mean they’re a great fit.
-Even so, you might still feel an obligation to work with them anyway.
+Even so, you might feel an obligation to work with them.
 Therein lies the rub.

-Maybe it’s because I think too much about these things.
-But it seems like there is a super-delicate balance here.
-Do you take on a new client just because you feel like you should?
+Maybe I think too much about these things.
+But it seems like there is a delicate balance here.
+Do you book a new client simply because you feel obligated?
 What’s the etiquette?
-What does it all mean to your relationship with the existing client who was trying to do you a favor?
-Should I just hide under a blanket until this all blows over?
+How will your decision impact the relationship with your existing client?
+Should I hide under a blanket until this all blows over?

 Yeah, there are a lot of questions that need to be answered.